JamesMcClung/physim/README.md

 ![](doubleSlitResult.gif)

 Although the particles look the same, there is a "wall" of fixed particles about halfway between the front and back ends.
+If you look closely, you can even see the slit.

 ![](singleSlitWall.gif)

+Admittedly, my results do not match reality.
+This may be due to how I "measure" the waves, or perhaps wave dynamics are more complex than a small array of connected springs.